 We suggest that you have a friend or mentor read your material before you submit it.
 Experienced and new writers are encouraged to submit their original material.
 Don’t underestimate the power of the written word to enlighten, inspire, and move the reader—your words and images may change lives.

-- At the top of your submission, in your word doc, put your name, email, phone number, and a two-sentence bio.
+As of Summer, 2018, we’ve completed one complete round of submissions and are now accepting our second round of submissions through Elul.
+Please submit using the form below.
+At the top of your submission, in your word doc, put your name, email, phone number, and a two-sentence bio.

 - Use the form below to make your submission.

 - Required length of essays: 800 to 1800 words.
 (If you feel your piece absolutely requires a shorter or longer word count, please email Chaya Rivka at [email protected] to discuss.)

 - Poetry submissions are welcome, there is no required word count for poetry.

 - Required digital format for written submissions is Word doc, 2007 or later.
 Other file formats will not be considered unless you have special permission.

 - Your original art submissions should be photographed and submitted using the form below.
 Please note that there will likely be other file formatting requirements if your work is accepted.
 Preferred file formats for initial image submission is jpeg, jpg or pdf.
 Make sure your name, email, and phone number are attached along with a two-sentence bio.

 - Choose from the topics listed in the submission form at the bottom of this page.
 If you have another topic idea, please contact Chaya Rivka at [email protected] to discuss before you submit.

 - A variety of non-fiction essay types are welcome (personal stories, journalistic articles, historical essays, scholarly essays, expository essays, etc.)